-LAX Second Level Roadway Reconstruction
+LAX Second Level Roadway Reconstruction CMAR

-Mission Critical worked with the JV team to develop and narrate approaches to significant vehicular and pedestrian congestion within the work area (250,000 vehicles per day), night work requirements, high visibility of the construction work (and workers) to the public.
-Our team created an innovative response to address significant stakeholder coordination requirements with other airport contractors, governing agencies, airport transportation, airport concessions, consultants and general deliveries.
+Mission Critical worked with the JV team to develop and narrate approaches to the project challenges unique to work within one of the world’s busiest airports.
+These challenges included significant vehicular and pedestrian congestion within the work area (250,000 vehicles per day), night work requirements, and the high-visibility of the construction work (and workers) to the public.
+Our team created an innovative response to address significant stakeholder coordination requirements with other airport contractors, governing agencies, airport transportation, airport concessions, consultants, and general deliveries.

 - 2015 AGC of California Safety Award – Unique Safety Application